CtrlSt4rk/matrixbenchmark/README.md

-A matrix multiplication parallel benchmark using OpenMP
+A matrix multiplication parallel benchmark using OpenMP with int and float variants